-Recently there has been a strong focus in Sweden on defence and resilience in general, and a strategic co-operation with universities [68] was initiated to strengthen the defence sector in Sweden through education and research.
-This has resulted in a number of new defence-oriented education programs (see eg. [69]).
-There is a very strong focus on civilian issues in this collaboration, but there is no mention of excluding military research, and the Swedish Defence University, which certainly engages in military research [70], is a part of the collaboration.
+Recently there has been a strong focus in Sweden on defence and resilience in general, and a strategic cooperation between the university [53] was initiated to strengthen the defence sector in Sweden through education and research.
+This has resulted in a number of new defence oriented education programs (see eg. [54]).
+In this collaboration there is a very strong focus on civilian issues, but there is no mention of excluding military research, and the Swedish Defence University, which certainly engages in military research [55], is a part of the collaboration.

-From an overview of research related to civilian and military defence by the defence committee of the Swedish parliament [71] it is clear that the vast majority of research performed by the Universities is of civilian character, but there are some exceptions, most notably when it comes to the development of manned and unmanned aerial vehicles, where dual-use is emphasised.
+From an overview of research related to civilian and military defence by the defence committee of the Swedish parliament [56] it is clear that the vast majority of research performed by the Universities is of civilian character, but there are some exceptions, most notably when it comes to the development of manned and unmanned aerial vehicles, where "dual-use" is emphasised.